nrs-org/novelslop/content/vol_01/chap_06.typ

   "Really?"

+  It was a different voice this time.

-  Mikoto unexpected jump into the conversation, leaving Mona even more speechless than before.
+  Mikoto unexpected jumped into the conversation, leaving Mona even more speechless than before.
 If you could not count, then this was the third time now.